-- 30. This parcel of land is Crown Grant in Trust land owned by the Activ Foundation Inc. MRWA is currently negotiating with the owner to purchase the relevant portion of this lot. - The portion of land proposed for dedication has no public infrastructure, however, the resulting works will impact at least two side entry pits for drainage with pipes, a bus stop and path.
+This parcel of land is Crown Grant in Trust land owned by the Activ Foundation Inc. MRWA is currently negotiating with the owner to purchase the relevant portion of this lot.

+- The portion of land proposed for dedication has no public infrastructure, however, the resulting works will impact at least two side entry pits for drainage with pipes, a bus stop and path.
 In the verge, there are above ground power lines above a mixture of small bushes and trees.
-The resulting works will need to provide replacement path, drainage and bus stop infrastructure.

-- 32. The area proposed to be dedicated is within a local wildlife corridor.
+The resulting works will need to provide replacement path, drainage and bus stop infrastructure. - 33.
+The area proposed to be dedicated is within a local wildlife corridor.
 MRWA should make efforts to protect trees from damage and ensure protection of fauna habitats where present.
-Any trees removed or not protected under Australian Standard 4970-2009: Protection of Trees on Development Sites should be replaced with suitable species at a suitable location to assist movement of wildlife. - 33.
-The proposed dedication has been assessed from an asset management perspective.
-The purpose of the proposed road is exclusively to provide access to the remainder of Lot 800; it does not serve a public purpose. - 34.
-The City has no objection to the proposed dedication of portion of Lot 800, provided MRWA takes long-term maintenance responsibility for the proposed road.
+Any trees removed or not protected under Australian Standard 4970-2009: Protection of Trees on Development Sites should be replaced with suitable species at a suitable location to assist movement of wildlife. - The proposed dedication has been assessed from an asset management perspective.
+It is recommended that the City does not support dedication of portion of Lot 800 as road reserve, as the purpose of the proposed road is exclusively to provide access to the remainder of Lot 800; it does not serve a public purpose.